manuel-russello/ICp-banking-microservices/README.md

 ## Part 1 - Build the Docker image

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build users can create an automated build that executes several command-line instructions in succession.
+Using docker build, users can create an automated build that executes several command-line instructions, step by step.

 1. Take a look in the *banking-application/Dockerfile*: